tomcrane/iiif-auth-client/probe-auth-flows/auth1-basic-login.md

 This [Slide Deck from 2020](https://docs.google.com/presentation/d/1KBFYK0pz-NPqY5BTeP97XHUrMKYEeg53S1_9Uq9Ylxc/edit) gives an introduction to IIIF Auth.

-**The Probe Service is still exactly the same flow as regular auth for images, that clients like the UV have supported for years - there's a login service, and a token service that opens in an iframe.
-The only difference is that for image services, the info.json _is_ the probe service, but for AV resources (or any other resources) we have to supply a spearate endpoint to act as the probe.
-EVERY OTHER PART OF THE FLOW IS THE SAME.** (See Note 1)
+**The Probe Service is still exactly the same flow as existing [IIIF Auth](https://iiif.io/api/auth/1.0/) for images, that clients like the UV have supported for years - there's a login service, and a token service that opens in an iframe, and a postMessage call from the iframe to the client.
+The only difference is that for image services, the info.json _is_ the probe service, but for AV resources (or any other resources) we have to supply a separate endpoint to act as the probe.**

+**EVERY OTHER PART OF THE FLOW IS THE SAME, and can use the same code.** (See Note 1)

+## Key Points

-> The most important thing to remember is that the IIIF Auth Specification is not itself an auth protocol like OAuth.
-Its purpose is to provide an interchange of information so that an untrusted client (like the UV) can learn whether the user has permission to see (or hear) a resource, before attempting to present the resource to the user.
-In other words, to avoid a poor user experience when the user experience is out of the hands of the content publisher.
-And then, if the client learns that the user can't see the resource, the spec provides the client with a link (typically a login page) where the user might acquire that permission (typically a cookie).
-The client can allow the user to click on the link, wait for the user to return from that login page, then try the auth flow again.
+- The IIIF Auth Specification is not itself an auth protocol like OAuth.
+- Its purpose is to provide an interchange of information so that an untrusted client (like the UV) can learn whether the user has permission to see (or hear) a resource, before attempting to present the resource to the user.
+- It exists to enable a **good user experience** in standalone clients, NOT to provide access control.
+- Access control is up to you.
+- You might not need IIIF Auth in a controlled web environment where you know what a user can see before you present them with a viewer.

+_On with the flow..._

-## 1. Client sees Content Resource
+## 1. Client wants to show Content Resource

-Usually, when the client comes across a resource to play, it just plays it.
+Usually, when the client comes across a resource to show or play, it just does it.
 A IIIF Manifest from the **Server** might include this MP3:

 ```json
 {